 The numbers don’t lie; teens are far more likely to be involved in an accident than adult motorists.
 As such, insurance companies typically charge teenagers more in monthly premiums.
 If you’re looking for cheap car insurance for a young driver in Massachusetts, our research determined that Plymouth Rock Assurance has very affordable rates for new drivers who seek the minimum coverage requirements in MA.

 Best Rates For Drivers With An OUI or DUI

 If one of your nights out with friends ended with an OUI or DUI, you’ve probably been through enough adversity without having to pay more for insurance premiums.
 Insurance companies usually view people who have an OUI conviction as a greater liability.
-Fortunately, our team was able to find two companies that offer very affordable car insurance rates in Massachusetts for people with an OUI on their record.
+Fortunately, our team was able to find that Plymouth Rock Assurance offers very affordable car insurance rates in Massachusetts for people with an OUI on their record.
 Our estimated monthly rates are based on quotes for a 29-year-old driver with one OUI conviction in the past 12 months.

 Best Rates For Senior Drivers